atharsefid/Automatic-Slide-Generation/README.md

 This is an example of the slides gerenated for a conference paper:
 ![Automatically generated slides by our model](Automatically-Generated-Slides.png)

 The repository only contains the palin code.
-The Intereger linear Programming part will be added to the repository later.